×

 • Gastroesophageal reflux disease (GERD)

-• Face, head, neck, or airway-related anatomical problems, including problems such as nasal polyps and nasal polyps
+• Face, head, neck, or airway-related anatomical problems, including problems such as nasal polyps

-Risk factors of Lung Infection in children
+Risk Factors of Lung Infection in Children

 Risk factors present primarily in children include: